 -Why?
 What have we created?

--Magnetic field can be created artificially.
+-A magnetic field can be created artificially.

 -Magnet.

--What do we know about him?
+-What have we learned about him?

 -Magnet attracts iron objects.

-The magnetic field can be created artificially.
+A magnetic field can be created artificially.

-- Good luck to you, Ivan Tsarevich!
+-Good luck to you, Ivan Tsarevich!

-Presentation on the topic: Koshchei's Tricks
+Presentation on the topic: Koshchei’s tricks

 Rafikova Irina Khalilovna,

-MBDOU DS KV No. 7 "Forget-Me-Not"
+MBDOU DS KV No. 7 "Forget-me-not"

 city of Megion